A Guide to Silent Letters in French

 Here are two key principles to follow to find out if there is a silent letter at the end of a French word.

 - Pick a word from the same family and try pronouncing it.
 Take for example the words chat (cat) and chaton (kitten).
 So you can guess there is a -t at the end of the word chat.

 - Find out the feminine word.
 For instance, the word gris (grey) ==> grise (grey).
 You can easily guess that there is a silent -s at the end of the word gris.

 How common are silent letters in French?

 One recent research estimated that 28% of French words end with a silent letter.
-And this doesn’t take into account all the silent letters at the beginning or in the middle of French words.
+And this doesn’t consider all the silent letters at the beginning or in the middle of French words.

 What is the most common silent letter in French?

 Thanks for reading!